jacobm2000/BMI-Calculator/README.md

 # BMI-Calculator
-Basic BMI calculator created using my own Figma design.
-The interface is designed to be pleasing to look at, and at the same time be easy to use for all users.
+BMI calculator created using my own Figma design.
+The interface is designed to be pleasing to look at, and at the same time be easy to use for all users no matter what device they choose to access it from.

 ## Screenshots
 ### Desktop